 64. Issue of warrant

-(1) A magistrate to whom an application is made under section 63 may issue a warrant, if satisfied that there are reasonable grounds for believing that entry and inspection of the premises are necessary for the purposes of an investigation of a complaint or under section 45 or 56(3).
+(1) A magistrate to whom an application is made under section 63 may issue a warrant, if satisfied that there are reasonable grounds for believing that entry and inspection of the premises are necessary for the purposes of an investigation of a complaint, a Director-initiated investigation or an investigation under section 45 or 56(3).

 (2) A warrant under subsection (1) authorises the Director, or a member of the staff of the Office named in the warrant —